FlowzGenius/BugTrackerApp/README.md

 # BugTrackerApp
-A bug tracker for tracking issues and fixes in your project.
+A bug tracker for tracking issues and progress in your project.